Print

 Slow Cooker:

-• Using an immersion blender, carefully, as to not burn yourself, puree soup until desired consistency.
-You can also puree using a food/processor or blender, may take two batches.
+• Using an immersion blender, puree the soup carefully so as not to burn yourself until the desired consistency.
+You can also puree using a food/processor or blender, which may take two batches.
 Taste for seasoning, adding salt and pepper as needed.
 Soup will thicken upon standing.

 Stovetop:

-• In a dutch oven or pot, heat 1 tablespoon olive oil or 1/4 cup water over medium-high heat, add the onion and saute for 5 minutes.
-Add carrots, celery, garlic, cabbage and herbs, and saute, stirring frequently, for 3 -4 minutes.
-Add the split peas, bay leaves, worcestershire sauce and vegetable broth.
+• In a Dutch oven or pot, heat 1 tablespoon olive oil or 1/4 cup water over medium-high heat, then add the onion and sauté for 5 minutes.
+Add carrots, celery, garlic, cabbage, and herbs, and sauté, stirring frequently, for 3-4 minutes.
+Add the split peas, bay leaves, Worcestershire sauce, and vegetable broth.

-• Bring to a boil, cover, reduce heat to medium-low and simmer for 2 hours, stirring occasionally.
+• Bring to a boil, cover, reduce the heat to medium-low, and simmer for 2 hours, stirring occasionally.
 Stir in parsley 30 minutes before removing from heat.
-Let soup cool slightly and remove bay leaves.
+Let the soup cool slightly and remove the bay leaves.

-• Using an immersion blender, carefully, as to not burn yourself, puree soup until desired consistency.
-You can also puree using a food/processor or blender, may take two batches.
+• Using an immersion blender, puree the soup carefully so as not to burn yourself until the desired consistency.
+You can also puree using a food/processor or blender, which may take two batches.
 Taste for seasoning, adding salt and pepper as needed.
 Soup will thicken upon standing.

 Instant Pot:

-• Attach lid and turn to lock, set the valve to SEALING, and manually set to HIGH pressure for 15 minutes.
+• Attach the lid and turn to lock, set the valve to SEALING, and manually set the pressure to HIGH for 15 minutes.
 Let natural release for 10 minutes.
 Remove bay leaves, season to taste with salt and pepper.
 Stir in the parsley.

-• Using an immersion blender, puree the soup to desired consistency.
-Alternatively, puree using a food processor or blender (may take 2 – 3 bathes).
+• Using an immersion blender, puree the soup to the desired consistency.
+Alternatively, puree in a food processor or blender (may require 2 – 3 batches).

 Serve: Pair with your favorite artisan bread, or top with crispy roasted chickpeas or coconut bacon.

-Store: Leftovers can be stored in the refrigerator for up to 5 – 6 days.
+Store: Leftovers can be stored in the refrigerator for 5-6 days.
 Store in mason jars or to-go containers for easy grab-n-go lunches.
-Freezes well for up to 2 months, just let thaw before reheating.
+Freezes well for up to 2 months, just let it thaw before reheating.

 Serves 4 – 6